WojciechT95/World_of_warcraft_battlegrouds_analysis/README.md

 ## Technologies Used

 **MySQL** used for
-- Data Analyst : Used for structured querying and data manipulation to prepare the dataset for visualization.
+- Data Analysis : Used for structured querying and data manipulation to prepare the dataset for visualization.

 ## Insights and Conclusions